-It was later heard that a certain suspect was identified but that when followed up in 1980 he was dead.
-He had been an acquaintance of Julia Wallace's husband.
+It was later revealed that there was another suspect identified, but that his identity had been suppressed at the time, and that when followed up in 1980 he was dead.
+It was suggested that he had been hinted at in literature in 1934 via another name as a viable suspect.
+He had been an acquaintance of Julia Wallace's husband, having having worked with him at the Prudental and had carried out his collections for him whilst he was ill in 1928, and knew where he kept his money box.
+He was said to have owned a motor car and to have lived a lifestyle which meant that he was always short of money.
+It was also claimed that Julia Wallace's husband knew that the man had not always paid in the premiums that he had collected but had done nothing about it.
+It was further stated that the man later left under a cloud around 1929, although he was not fired, and that his father had made up some of his shortfalls in unpaid premiums.
 The man was said to have been questioned at the time but had said that he was with a his fiancee.
-However, when they broke up two years later, the fiancee was said to have gone to the police and told them that the man's alibi was false and that he could not have been with her until after 9pm as she had been working at a cinema as a pianist.
+However, when man and his fiancee broke up two years later, the fiancee was said to have gone to the police and told them that the man's alibi was false and that he could not have been with her until after 9pm as she had been working at a cinema as a pianist.
 It was further heard that shortly after the murder the man had taken his car to a garage in Moscow Drive in Stoneycroft which stayed open 24 hours because it was the base for a taxi service and had ordered a man that he knew fairly well to wash his car inside and out.
 The man that washed the car said that as he was doing so he found a leather glove in a box which he found was covered in blood but that the suspect then snatched it from him saying 'If the police found that, it would hang me!'.
 The man said that the suspect then became agitated and then said something about dropping an iron bar down a drain outside a doctor’s house in Priory Road.
 It was said that the man told his boss about the glove and what the suspect had said but was told not to get involved.
 The man said that the suspect and another man then visited the garage and told him to be quiet.
 However, the man and his boss said that after Julia Wallace's husband convicted they decided to go to the police and report the suspect.
 They were questioned by the police who concluded that the man must have made a mistake.
 It was said that after Julia Wallace's husband was acquitted that the man let the matter drop although he did tell several local people and it was later heard that some people later confirmed to a radio station that the man had told them the story soon after the murder.

 No one was ever convicted for the murder of Julia Wallace and her murder has since gone on to prove a classic in unsolved mysteries.